Airconnex/aeropage-wordpress/readme.txt

 <p><img src="assets/Untitled.png" alt="Untitled"></p>
 <h2 id="install-the-wordpress-plugin">Install the Wordpress Plugin</h2>
 <p>The Wordpress Connector has two parts, a Wordpress plugin that pulls your Airtable data into wordpress, and an API tool to connect with airtable <a href="https://tools.aeropage.io/api-connector/">here</a>.</p>
 <p>To connect to wordpress, use the <a href="https://wordpress.org/plugins/aeropage-sync-for-airtable/">Aeropage Sync for Airtable</a> plugin.
-You can find it in the Wordpress directory by searching for â€˜<strong>Aeropage</strong>â€™.</p>
+You can find it in the Wordpress directory by searching for "<strong>Aeropage</strong>".</p>
 <p><img src="assets/Untitled%201.png" alt="Untitled"></p>
 <h2 id="add-a-custom-post-type">Add a Custom Post Type</h2>
-<p>Once the plugin is installed, just open it from the sidebar and â€˜Add Postâ€™.</p>
+<p>Once the plugin is installed, just open it from the sidebar and "Add Post".</p>
 <p><img src="assets/Untitled%202.png" alt="Untitled"></p>
 <p><img src="assets/Untitled%203.png" alt="Untitled"></p>
-<p><strong>After clicking â€˜Add a Postâ€™ you will be shown a form.</strong></p>
+<p><strong>After clicking "Add a Post" you will be shown a form.</strong></p>
 <p><img src="assets/Untitled%204.png" alt="Untitled"></p>
 <p><strong>Title</strong></p>
-<p>The title of the custom post type will usually be the same name as the table youâ€™re importing data from in Airtable.</p>
+<p>The title of the custom post type will usually be the same name as the table you"re importing data from in Airtable.</p>
 <p><strong>Dynamic URL</strong> </p>
-<p>The dynamic url can be â€˜SEOâ€™ friendly by using the name eg â€˜shure-headphonesâ€™ or it can be easier to manage potential duplicate names by using the unique id of each record.</p>
+<p>The dynamic url can be "SEO" friendly by using the name eg "shure-headphones" or it can be easier to manage potential duplicate names by using the unique id of each record.</p>
 <p><strong>API Token</strong></p>
 <p><strong>Continue to the next steps</strong> to create a token to use with the api connector.</p>
 <p><strong>Auto Sync</strong></p>